Alex Verdugo Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.00 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.02).

-- Medina (2-7 with a 6.37 ERA and 49 strikeouts in 53 2/3 innings pitched) gets the start for the Athletics, his ninth of the season.
+- Blackburn (1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched) gets the start for the Athletics, his eighth of the season.

-- The righty's most recent time out was on Saturday against the Chicago White Sox, when he threw five innings, surrendering one earned run while giving up four hits.
+- In his last time out on Sunday against the Chicago White Sox, the righty went five innings, giving up five earned runs while surrendering six hits.

-- The 24-year-old has amassed a 6.37 ERA and 8.2 strikeouts per nine innings across 11 games this season, while giving up a batting average of .271 to opposing hitters.
+- The 29-year-old has a 4.50 ERA and 10 strikeouts per nine innings across seven games this season, while giving up a batting average of .283 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.